 Elite Wealth Management Background

 Fariba Ronnasi, Elite Wealth Management’s president and chief compliance officer, has a 23-year history in the investment sphere.
-She holds a master’s degree in finance with a minor in economics and was a managing director at Columbia Management Company before establishing Elite in 2004.
+She holds a master’s degree in finance with a minor in economics and was a managing director at Columbia Management Company before establishing Elite Wealth Management in 2004.
 Ronnasi is still the firm’s principal owner.